Distributed Estimation and Inference for Semi-parametric Binary Response Models: Conclusion and future works

 It is worthwhile noting that, in this paper, we assume that the communication of $p\times p$ matrices is allowed in a distributed environment under low-dimensional settings, but not under high-dimensional settings.
-If the communication of the $p$-dimensional matrix is prohibited in the low-dimensional settings, one may implement our high-dimensional algorithm, which entails a slower algorithmic convergence over the iterations but achieves the same statistical accuracy when the algorithm terminates.
-Another option that could be considered is using the techniques in \cite{chen2021first} to approximate the second-order information matrix by first-order information, which we leave for future studies.
+If such communication is prohibited in the low-dimensional settings, one may implement our high-dimensional algorithm, which entails a slower algorithmic convergence over the iterations but achieves nearly the same statistical accuracy when the algorithm terminates.
+Another option that can be considered is applying our sequential smoothing toward the surrogate loss in \cite{jordan2016communication} and \cite{chen2021first} to approximate the second-order information matrix by first-order information, which we leave for future studies.

-In addition, the smoothing technique is closely related to other non-parametric and semi-parametric methods such as the change plane problem \citep{mukherjee2020asymptotic} and kernel density estimators \citep{hardle2004nonparametric}.
-We anticipate the multi-round smoothing refinements can be adapted to other such estimators and improve the rate of convergence without a restriction on the number of machines.
-It is also worthwhile noting that recently a new smoothing method has been proposed for quantile regression (see, e.g., \citealp{fernandes2021smoothing,he2021smoothed,battey2021communication,he2022scalable,tan2021high}).
+In addition, the smoothing technique is closely related to other nonparametric and semi-parametric methods such as the change plane problem \citep{mukherjee2020asymptotic} and kernel density estimators \citep{hardle2004nonparametric}.
+We anticipate the multiround smoothing refinements can be adapted to other such estimators and improve the rate of convergence without a restriction on the number of machines.
+It is also worthwhile noting that recently a new smoothing method has been proposed for quantile regression (see, e.g., \cite{fernandes2021smoothing}, \citeauthor{he2021smoothed} (\citeyear{he2021smoothed, he2022scalable}), \cite{battey2021communication}).
 They proposed a specific form of the kernel function to ensure the loss function in the smoothed quantile regression to be strictly convex.
-It is not clear whether we can devise the choice of $H\left( z/h\right)$ to achieve the same advantage.

-Lastly, for the high-dimensional settings, our proposed algorithm is based on the spirit of the Dantzig Selector.
-A recent paper \citep{feng2019nonregular} considered a regularized objective and obtained a minimax optimal rate for the linear binary response model.
+It is not clear whether we can devise the choice of $H ( z/h )$ to achieve the same advantage.
+Lastly, for the high-dimensional settings, our proposed algorithm is based on the spirit of the Dantzig selector. \cite{feng2019nonregular} considered a regularized objective and obtained a minimax optimal rate for the linear binary response model.
 It could be potentially interesting to apply this approach to the maximum score estimator under the distributed setting.